amy-tabb/calico/README.md

 - `cmake  -DCMAKE_BUILD_TYPE=Debug ../src` (Debug configuration)
 - `cmake -G"Eclipse CDT4 - Unix Makefiles" -DCMAKE_ECLIPSE_GENERATE_SOURCE_PROJECT=TRUE ../src/` (Create an Eclipse project to import -- it will be in the build folder)

 In case you have installed OpenCV and cmake can't find it, you need to specify the location of `OpenCVConfig.cmake`.
 Don't know where it is?
 Find out with `locate OpenCVConfig.cmake`.
-Then for append
+Then append

 `-DCMAKE_PREFIX_PATH=dir`